groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 4. HTTP return codes are simplistic - 200 for ok, 401 for authentication failure, and 400 for any other failure
 5. SSL is not enabled by default.
 For production, put it behind a Nginx reverse proxy or refer to the Express docs for enabling SSL and generating certificates.
 6. Initially just parses SQL with some over-simplistic regex.
 Todo:  properly parse SQL with https://www.npmjs.com/package/sqlite-parser
-7. Although traditional SQL injection isn't an issue, it's still vulnerable to malicious users going around your front end and doing custom queries on tables they have write permission on.
-As such, it's not suitable for applications with public/random users.

 ### Populating the passwords table